What is Cloud Performance Testing and What are the Top Cloud-Based Performance Testing Service Providers?

 In the last tutorial, we came across the Ways to Supercharge your Performance Testing in detail.

 With the emergence of Cloud Technology, all of us are now moving towards adopting a cloud-based paradigm and this is due to the vast benefit that we derive from cloud computing.

 As per the current trend, we want our websites/app pages to load fast, we do care a lot about the response times which is making even performance and load test, a very integral part of software testing.

-Major challenges faced earlier with performance testing was the availability of resources.
+Major challenges faced earlier with performance testing were the availability of resources.
 The problems are now solved by bringing in cloud performance testing.

 What You Will Learn:

 - Top Cloud-Based Performance and Load Testing Service Providers

 - Benefits of Cloud Testing